awslabs/aurora-dsql-starter-kit/docs/guides/getting-started/quickstart.md

 ## Overview

-Amazon Aurora DSQL is a serverless, distributed relational database optimized for transactional workloads.
-This guide walks you through creating single-Region and multi-Region Aurora DSQL clusters, connecting to them, and running sample SQL commands.
+This guide walks you through creating single-Region and multi-Region Aurora DSQL clusters, connecting to them, and running sample SQL commands using the AWS Console and PostgreSQL-compatible tools.

 ## Prerequisites